FOR572: Advanced Network Forensics and Analysis New

 Whether you are a consultant responding to a client's site, a law enforcement professional assisting victims of cybercrime and seeking prosecution of those responsible, an on-staff forensic practitioner, or a member of the growing ranks of "threat hunters", this course offers hands-on experience with real-world scenarios that will help take your work to the next level.
 Previous SANS SEC curriculum students and other network defenders will benefit from the FOR572 perspective on security operations as they take on more incident response and investigative responsibilities.
 SANS Forensic alumni from 408 and 508 can take their existing knowledge and apply it directly to the network-based attacks that occur daily.
 In FOR572, we solve the same caliber of real-world problems without the use of disk or memory images.

-The hands-on exercises in this class cover a wide range of tools, including the venerable tcpdump and Wireshark for packet capture and analysis; NetworkMiner for artifact extraction; and open-source tools including nfdump, tcpxtract, tcpflow, and more.
+The hands-on labs in this class cover a wide range of tools and platforms, including the venerable tcpdump and Wireshark for packet capture and analysis; NetworkMiner for artifact extraction; and open-source tools including nfdump, tcpxtract, tcpflow, and more.
 Newly added tools in the course include the SOF-ELK platform - a VMware appliance pre-configured with the ELK stack.
 This "big data" platform includes the Elasticsearch storage and search database, the Logstash ingest and parse utility, and the Kibana graphical dashboard interface.
 Together with the custom SOF-ELK configuration files, the platform gives forensicators a ready-to-use platform for log and NetFlow analysis.
 For full-packet analysis and hunting at scale, the Moloch platform is also used.
-Through all of these exercises, your shell scripting abilities will come in handy to make easy work of ripping through hundreds and thousands of data records.
+Through all of the in-class labs, your shell scripting abilities will also be used to make easy work of ripping through hundreds and thousands of data records.

 FOR572 is truly an advanced course - we hit the ground running on day one.
 Bring your entire bag of skills: forensic techniques and methodologies, networking (from the wire all the way up to user-facing services), Linux shell utilities, and everything in between.
 They will all benefit you throughout the course material as you FIGHT CRIME.
 UNRAVEL INCIDENTS...ONE BYTE (OR PACKET) AT A TIME.

 - Foundational network forensics tools: tcpdump and Wireshark refresher